What is School Readiness and why is it important?

 - Interact well socially with their peers

-If your child is having difficulty with any of the above, they may benefit from being enrolled in a high-quality early learning program before starting school.
+If your child is having difficulty with any of the above, they may benefit from being enrolled in a high-quality preschool program before starting school.

 Encouraging children to develop a love of learning